Circuits

 str

-class MetaCircuit(main_circuit, symbols, grouping_strategy=None, qem_protocol=None)[source]
+class MetaCircuit(source_circuit, symbols, grouping_strategy=None, qem_protocol=None, precision=8)[source]

 Bases: object